markbiek/wordpress-dev/README.md

 1. Run `composer require --dev phpunit/phpunit ^7.0` in your plugin directory
    1. (WordPress can't use phpunit >7.4)

 Now you're ready to start writing tests!
+You can run your tests with `./vendor/bin/phpunit` from your plugin directory.